What is Mesothelioma?

 Mesothelioma destroys the pleura that surround your chest cavity; once this happens, your air sacs are also vulnerable.
 Mesothelioma, like any cancer, can also spread (metastasize) to other parts of your lungs or to other organs of your body.

-At Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC), our dedicated thoracic team of radiologists, pathologists, medical oncologists, surgeons, and radiation oncologists work together to determine:
+At Dana-Farber Brigham Cancer Center, our dedicated thoracic team of radiologists, pathologists, medical oncologists, surgeons, and radiation oncologists work together to determine:

 - Whether you have cancer at all (there are other disorders that can look like cancer but have very different treatments and outcomes);